Dera follower shot dead in Punjab's Faridkot, incident caught on CCTV | Law-Order

 - India

-A Dera Sacha Sauda follower, who was an accused in the 2015 sacrilege cases, was shot dead on Thursday by five unidentified assailants in Punjab's Faridkot district, police said.
+A Dera Sacha Sauda follower, who was an accused in the 2015 sacrilege cases, was shot dead on Thursday by six unidentified assailants in Punjab's Faridkot district, police said.

-Pardeep Singh was shot in his dairy shop at around 7 am in Kotkapura in Faridkot, the police said, adding that his security man and another person sustained bullet injuries in the incident.
+Pardeep Singh (37) was shot in his dairy shop at around 7:15 am in Kotkapura in Faridkot, they said, adding that his security man and another person sustained bullet injuries in the incident.

+Canada-based gangster Goldy Brar claimed responsibility for the murder in a purported social media post.
+Brar is the main accused in the murder case of Punjabi singer Sidhu Moosewala, who was shot dead in May.

-Punjab Director General of Police Gaurav Yadav urged people to maintain peace and harmony in the state and said an investigation in the incident is underway.
+Punjab Director General of Police Gaurav Yadav urged people to maintain peace and harmony in the state.

 Speaking to reporters, IGP Pradeep Yadav said police have got some leads and are working on them.